 Camera-ready deadline (for revised papers that are accepted): September 13, 2020

-Submissions for the First review Cycle go to https://ccs2020-a.hotcrp.com.
+Submissions for the second review cycle go to: TBA

 Please Note: The official publication date is the date the proceedings are made available in the ACM Digital Library.
 This date may be up to two weeks prior to the first day of the conference.
 The official publication date affects the deadline for any patent filings related to published work.